algal/avahi-caddy-publish/README.md

-# Avahi mDNS Publisher
+# Avahi Caddy mDNS Publisher

-This script solves a particular problem -- publishing multiple mDNS names, which map to the same IP host, optionally sourcing those names from a Caddyfile.
+This script solves a particular problem -- publishing multiple mDNS names, which map to the same IP address, optionally sourcing those names from a Caddyfile.

 Here is how to run it directly: